-The BLS reported that the mean annual wage for bank tellers was $24,980 as of May 2010.
-The top-paying states for tellers were Alaska, Massachusetts, Connecticut and Rhode Island, according to the BLS.
+The BLS reported that the median annual wage for bank tellers was $26,410 as of May 2015.
+The top-paying states for tellers were Connecticut, Alaska, Massachusetts, District of Columbia, and Virginia, according to the BLS.

 The American Bankers Association's Institute of Certified Bankers (ICB) offers certification for qualified individuals.
 Applicants for the Certified Bank Teller (CBT) designation must have at least six months of work experience and pass an exam that covers areas such as sales, service, teller operations and ethics (www.aba.com).
 They also must present a letter of recommendation and sign an ethics statement.
 Certification must be renewed every three years, which requires completion of six hours of continuing education.